DaveRoRa/front10-front-exercise/README.md

 - The city selector component displays images but they might take some seconds to charge depending on the client internet speed.

-- There's a style issue with cities selector component **Multiselect**, it grows to a multiline form and it was taking too long to fix the issue, so I thooght it was not worth the time-result ratio.
+- There's a style issue with cities selector component **Multiselect**, it grows to a multiline form and it was taking too long to fix the issue, so I thought it was not worth the time-result ratio.

 - I could'nt figure out what happened when the form was submitted because the site always notified me that my country was restricted to do such action, so I just mocked it with a dialog and console logged  the form values.